ember-learn/guides-source/guides/release/tutorial/acceptance-test.md

 A few of things to note in this simple test:

 * Application tests are setup by calling the function `setupApplicationTest`.
 This function ensures that your Ember application is started and shut down between each test.
 * QUnit passes in an object called an [`assert`](https://api.qunitjs.com/assert/) to each test function.
 An `assert` has functions, such as `equal()`, that allow your test to check for conditions within the test environment.
-A test must have one passing assert to be successful.
+A test must have at least one passing assert to be successful.
 * Ember application tests use a set of test helper functions, such as the `visit` and `currentURL` functions used above.
 We'll discuss those functions in more detail later in the tutorial.

 Now run your test suite with the CLI command, `ember test --server`.